 Before applying Universal Restore to a Windows operating system, make sure that you have the drivers for the new HDD controller and the chipset.
 These drivers are critical to start the operating system.
 Use the CD or DVD supplied by the hardware vendor or download the drivers from the vendor's website.
-The driver files should have the .inf, .sys or .oem extensions.
-If you download the drivers in the .exe, .cab or .zip format, extract them using a third-party application.
+The driver files should have the \.inf extension.
+If you download the drivers in the \.exe, \.cab or \.zip format, extract them using a third-party application.